survivejs/react-book/manuscript/15_language_features.md

     return this.renderNote();
   }
-  renderNote = () => {
+  // Property initializer gets rid of the `bind` renderNote = () => {
     // Given renderNote was bound, we can access `this` as expected return <div>{this.props.note}</div>;